 Unlike store-bought strawberry glazes, this glaze does not contain artificial coloring, flavoring or HFC.
 It’s simple berries, sugar and water.
 (You can even substitute the sugar for swerve if you’re watching your sugar intake).
 It’ll be a little bit chunky, when it’s done.

 I’ve adapted the recipe slightly for modern measurements.
 The original recipe called the filling, “Bavarian Cream“, which it is not.

 A vintage recipe from the 50s

-The recipe comes from a book called, Thoughts for Buffets, which was published in 1958, as a companion to Thoughts for Food which was published in 1946.
+The recipe comes from the book, Thoughts for Buffets, which was published in 1958.
 These books were intended for the “woman who is both home-maker and hostess.”
 Both were given to my mom, who was a young wife, “home-maker” and hostess, in the early 60’s by my aunt, and signified a time when America was changing both culturally and gastronomically.